niebert/JavascriptClassCreator/README.md

 * (Inheritage) edit the SuperClass of Classes

 ## ToDo
 * UglifyJS can parse the syntactic structure of Javascript code.
-Parsing Javascript code and export to other languages (Python, C, Java, PHP, ...)
+Parsing Javascript code and export to other languages (Python, C, Java, PHP, ...).
+UglifyJS can be used for to crosscompilation of Javascript Classes in other programming languages.
+Use the tree walker over the [AST Abstract Syntax Tree](http://lisperator.net/uglifyjs/ast).
 * implement createNewPageType() in jsondb.js  which adds a new PageType definition
 * Integrate UglifyJS for the generated Javascript Classes
 * BUG: Select Page does not set parent-id and page-title